i-ght/refqueue/README.md

-fixed size queue of reference data structure.
+fixed size queue of references, the data structure.